MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 4. "That children do not receive an adequate education."

 This was cited because of an unfounded complaint of teaching Bible lessons in classrooms.
-Should we talk about Christian church run schools, or home schooling in response to the deterioration of today's public schools, where Bible study and prayer are forbidden.
+Should we talk about Christian church run schools, or home schooling in response to the deterioration of today's public schools, where Bible study and prayer are forbidden ?

 Recent findings within our archival collections reveal an 8th grade promotion diploma from 1918 in the House of David School.
 The pupil had successfully completed 12 courses of studies (much more complete than today's curriculum) under the license of the State of Michigan.
 None of which were religious studies or Bible studies.
 Truth is that the Israelite children were taught the faith at home, not in the classroom.
 It is also proper to note that the schoolteachers were all professionals from within the Israelite community and so licensed by the State.
 The children's studies did not stop in the classroom; they went out into the real world of trades and skills, which they had ample opportunities to learn from the many trades and arts that were abundantly represented in the colony.
 Arts and music were taught and encouraged as well as culinary arts and all studies and aptitudes that would be necessary for a next generation to sustain a large and vibrant community of intelligent people.
+The House of David schooling/education that extended to the real world was actually far advanced for its time.

 This is total ungrounded, our draftees served as non-combatants.
+The false military allowances issues have since been disproven.

-Or perhaps, if more people adopted our policy of objection to war, the economic powers that be might not have armies of pawns to command into their economic strategies.
+Or perhaps, if more people adopted our policy of objection to war, the Economic Powers That Be, might not have armies of pawns to command into their economic strategies.

 6. "That members are held in peonage."